 Not everyone experiences negative thoughts either.
 Some simply experience an incredibly active mind that doesn't have a clear focus, even though the thoughts themselves are harmless.
 This may not even be caused by anxiety either, but unfortunately those with anxiety tend to respond to these racing thoughts with more stress and anxiety, which still makes it harder to sleep.
 Consider the following strategies:

-- Get Up and Do Something Else - Your active thoughts are caused not only by your anxiety.
+- Get Up and Do Something Else Your active thoughts are caused not only by your anxiety.
 They're also caused by you trying to fight the thoughts away and sleep.
 If you find you can almost never sleep when your mind starts to race, go give yourself something else to do or think about.
 Often you'll find that all you needed was a distraction, and some other activity can be a great tool for ensuring that you have a calmer mind when you try to go to sleep later.

-For No Reason
+Racing Thoughts Occurring For No Apparent Reason

 Tips to stop racing thoughts include:

-- Give Yourself a Task - Find something you can do for a while as your mind continues to race.
+- Give Yourself a Task Find something you can do for a while as your mind continues to race.
 Tasks give you something to focus on.
-Don't worry too much about your thoughts racing ñ if you try to stop it, you'll actually make it worse.
-Instead, give yourself something to do that puts your focus on something that doesnít require as much thought, like catching up on your favorite website.
+Don't worry too much about your thoughts racing if you try to stop it, you'll actually make it worse.
+Instead, give yourself something to do that puts your focus on something that doesn't require as much thought, like catching up on your favorite website.
 That focus will ease your mind back into reality and should slow your thoughts down considerably.